 Improving the transition of patients from the hospital

-With a focus on the San Francisco Bay Area and Greater Sacramento, our efforts have measurably improved patient care in more than 80 percent of the adult acute care hospitals in these regions.
+For the past ten years our efforts have focused on the San Francisco Bay Area and Greater Sacramento.
+With the support of our partners, we have measurably improved patient care in more than 80 percent of the adult acute care hospitals in these regions, making care safer.
 We did this by developing and implementing regional solutions to improving care and strengthening the workforce.